Khaaz/AxonCore/README.md

 ## Main Features

-- **Client** - Extendable custom client with an advanced permission and options system.
+- **Client** - Extendable custom client with an advanced permission system.
-- **Command Handler** - Easy and fast command creation.
+- **Command Handler** - Easy and fast fully customisable command creation with advanced permission and options system, command throttling and subcommands.
-- **Event Handler** - Setup and react to events.
+- **Event Handler** - Setup and react to discord events.
-- **Library agnostic** - Work with either Eris or Discord.js.
+- **Library agnostic** - Work with any javascript discord library (eris, discordjs, detritusjs).
 - **Modular** - Separate your bot into several modules to entirely encapsulate your application.
 - **Extendable** - Extend anything that you want on top of the framework.
 - **Controlable execution flow** - Control every step from client initialisation to command execution.
 - **Database** - Built in database support (extendable to any database type - SQL, NoSQL).
-- **Advanced error management** - Advanced context management and error tracking for easy bughunting.
+- **Advanced error management** - Advanced context management and error tracking for easy bug-hunting.
-- **Hooks** - Execute functions and actions on events (inhibitor hooks, pre/post-run hooks, finalizers hooks).
+- **Hooks** - Execute functions and actions on events (inhibitor hooks, pre/post-execute hooks, finalizers hooks).
 [TODO]
-- **Translations** - Built-in support for a translation system.
+- **Translations** - Built-in support for translation and message management system.
 - **Logging** - Built-in custom logging.
-- **Statistic** - Easily track command usage, events and errors with custom events emitted by AxonCore.
+- **Tracking** - Easily track and debug command usage, events and errors with custom events emitted by AxonCore.

 ## Philosophy